Tom McEnery: As mayor of San Jose, California

 As mayor of San Jose, Tom McEnery led America's tenth largest city for two terms.
 He presided over an explosion of growth and optimism in San Jose and was rated "the most powerful person in Silicon Valley" by the San Jose Mercury News.
 As "the youngest big-city mayor in the country," McEnery's key goals were the rebuilding of a viable downtown, fostering economic development, augmenting the police force, and developing youth programs.
 During his tenure, a new tax base and a new skyline emerged.

 He was reelected mayor in another landslide in 1986.

 As a partner in Farmers Union at San Pedro Square

 As a partner in Farmers Union at San Pedro Square, McEnery led the effort to privately restore many historic San Jose buildings, placing them on the national, state and city historic registers.
-San Pedro Square, which includes the Paul Masson Champagne Cellars and the Farmers Union and Lyndon Buildings, has a lively restaurant row, offices and apartments.
-The San Pedro Square Market, opened in the fall of 2011, is a longtime dream of the McEnery family and has been heralded as the key ingredient to the vibrant and revitalized downtown as the catalyst from the thousands of housing units and office development.
-Mayor Sam Liccardo has called it " The San Pedro Square Market is downtown's second renaissance."
-It is a spectacular historical city center amenity built around the historical Peralta Adobe and Fallon House.

 The Clean Government Initiative

 A reformist leader, McEnery led the statewide fight for the Clean Government Initiative, which included reasonable term limits for elected officials and campaign finance reform.
 In 1992, he led a coalition of community groups, city officials and Silicon Valley corporations in working on the problems of drug and gang violence.

 In 1994 he ran for Congress and lost a close primary election.

 From 1995 to 1998, McEnery hosted the frequently number-one rated radio show in the valley.